Macrometacorp/docs/docs/collections/keyvalue/add-key-value-pairs.md

    - **_key -** Optional.
 If left blank, then Macrometa automatically generates a key.
    - **Value -** Enter an individual value.
-   - **Expiration -** Required if expiration was enabled when the collection was created.
+   - **Expiration -** Required if expiration was enabled when the collection was created, not visible otherwise.
+   - **Group ID -** Enter a group ID.
+Only available if **Group** was selected when the collection was created.

 1. Click **Create**.